 - Cold Blood, in which hands dance around miniature sets and are projected onto cinema-sized screens.

 But that’s not all.
-Because – besides a host of other exceptional shows incorporating acrobatics, mask performance and puppetry – you’ll also find stuffed into their programme live art installations; post-show talks and discussions; silent movie screenings with live soundtracks; and workshops on everything from ‘The Poetic Body’ to ‘How to Be a Stupid’.
+Because – besides a host of other exceptional shows incorporating acrobatics, mask performance and puppetry – you’ll also find stuffed into their programme live art installations; post-show talks and discussions; silent movie screenings with live soundtracks; and workshops on everything from ‘Trash-Hack’ to ‘How to Be a Stupid’.

 Apparently it all comes down to thinking inside the box.

 NOTE: The London International Mime Festival takes place between 9th January and 3rd February at various venues across London.
 You can find out more about what’s on and book tickets right HERE.